WJY-norainu/cs2102-python-flask-setup-guide/README.md

 `pip3 install -r requirements.txt`

-The most important packages for this tutorial will be `Flask` and `SQLAlchemy`.

-#### Flask

-Flask is a lightweight package that...
+Here is a list of flask-related packages and its main usages:

-##### flask
+* flask
-This package handles routing, request handling and HTML template rendering.
+    * This package handles routing, request handling and HTML template rendering.

-##### flask-bootstrap
+* flask-bootstrap
-This package provides web page style utilities.
+    * This package provides web page style utilities.

-##### flask-login
+* flask-login
-This package provides login-related utility functions.
+    * This package provides login-related utility functions.

-##### flask-sqlalchemy
+* flask-sqlalchemy
-This package provides ORM classes that connect the Flask App to database, and thus allow you to execute SQL queries in your App.
+    * This package provides ORM classes that connect the Flask App to database, and thus allow you to execute SQL queries in your App.

-##### flask-wtf
+* flask-wtf
-This package handles form submission at client side and serialization at server side.
+    * This package handles form submission and pass user-entered values into Python objects.

-For example, when users sign up, they will provide certain information like username and password.
-This package provides a class that can display a table on the web page for users to enter such information, and then store such user-entered information into Python variables.

-This package also helps perform validation check on user-entered fields.
+    It also provides other utilities such as validation checks on user-entered fields.

+Note that it is fully compatible with normal `html`, `css` and `javascript` files.

 ### Pycharm (optional)
 Pycharm is a popular IDE for Python.